 Adjustments to the data for the purposes of analysis will always be required, from simple segmentation or pivoting of the data set to more detailed manipulations such as claim limiting, excluding specific claims, or aggregating based on specific variables.
 A proper reserving tool will be capable of performing these adjustments, as well as providing logging and messaging regarding when manual steps have been inserted into the process.

-Modern reserving tools should automatically provide all these controls without getting in the way of the timely access to the data that reserving actuaries need to meet their deadlines.
+Modern actuarial tools should automatically provide all these controls without getting in the way of the timely access to the data that reserving actuaries need to meet their deadlines.